-There are many different ways of finding what you need.
-Use the Search box to find key words and phrases.
-Click on the Comment bubble next to a case to find the latest reported references and comments.
+Find what you need in different ways.
+Use the Search box for key words and phrases.
+Click on the Comment bubble next to a case for the latest reported references and expert commentary.

-The drop-down boxes on the right-hand side of the home page list:
+Use the drop-down boxes on the right-hand side of the home page for categories listing:

 - Case Law sorted by Court, year and date of judgment;